FCollaPi/p2-datasci4health/README.md

 | Partner Abuse              |          |         |     •   |

 ### Trials
-As subjectively stated, we ran three trials using the first scenario before moving on with the model.
-In this section, we will report the trials and then present the results.
+This section will report the trials and then present the results.

 #### Trial 1
 `input: depressive.csv`